 However, apart from these obvious reasons, there are some other reasons why you should care about quality sleep.

-Did you know poor sleep can affect your weight (causing weight gain), and affect your ability to recover from mood problems?
+Did you know poor sleep can affect your weight (causing weight gain) and affect your ability to recover from mood problems?

-And poor sleep can affect recovery from a host of other medical problems including heart attack or surgery.
+And poor sleep can affect recovery from a host of other medical problems, including heart attack or surgery.

 Do not do some vigorous physical activities just before bedtime.

 A strenuous physical routine like sprinting, football or basketball that raises your adrenaline levels should be done 2-3 hours before your scheduled bedtime.
-This allows your body to calm down gives your body the time to calm down before sleep.
+This allows your body to calm down and gives your body time to calm down before sleep.

-Activities that don’t push up your heart rate so high for an extended period, like yoga, weight lifting or having sex, will not interfere with sleep and can be relaxing.
+Activities that don’t push your heart rate so high for an extended period, like yoga, weight lifting or having sex, will not interfere with sleep and can be relaxing.

 Avoid stressful, stimulating activities close to bedtime, like in the final hour before you turn in.

 Examples are —doing work, discussing emotional issues and so on.
-You can keep a bedside journal to write ideas down then close it till later.
+You can keep a bedside journal to write ideas down and then close it till later.

 Active, stressful thoughts increase Cortisol production, which keeps you alert and prevents sleep.